BurnOutTrader/ff_rithmic_api/README.md

 }

-/// Due to the generic type T we cannot call this function directly on main.
 /// we use  RithmicApiClient.extract_template_id() to get the template id using the field_number 154467 without casting to any concrete type, then we map to the concrete type and handle that message. pub async fn fwd_received_responses (
     client: &RithmicApiClient,